 We encourage you to discuss contraception with your home physician.
 This can typically be done along with a wellness visit.
 Winter, spring, and summer breaks are a good time to schedule visits with your home physician for this purpose.

 If our home physician prescribes the Depo Provera injection, this can be given at the health center if it is not practical to receive the injection at your home physician's office.
 A brief appointment with our physician will be required prior to initiating the injections at the health center.
 Be sure to schedule this appointment at least one week before the first injection is due.
 If it is not feasible to obtain a contraceptive prescription from your home physician then you may schedule an appointment with our physician.
 The following contraceptives may be prescribed at the health center:

 - Depo Provera Injection

 We do not provide these contraceptives to you but can provide a prescription that can be filled at any pharmacy.
 We currently do not place IUD's or implants.

 Please carefully consider your decisions regarding sex and contraception ahead of time.
 The following resources may help you in your decisions regarding sex, contraception, sexually transmitted infections and pregnancy.

 - Overview of sexually transmitted infections

-You may schedule to receive your allergy injections at the health center.
-Allergy injections are administered by a registered nurse under the direction of the student's personal allergist.
+You may schedule an appointment to receive your allergy injections at the health center.
+Allergy injections are administered by a registered nurse under the direction of the student's personal allergist during our doctor's hours.
+Students must wait for 30 minutes in the health center after receiving their allergy injection.
 The following requirements must be met in order to receive your injections at the health center:

 - You must be under the care of an allergist to receive allergy injections.

-- Personal allergy serums that have specific written physician's orders and are provided by the student - the serum is kept refrigerated in the Allergy Injection room.
+- Personal allergy serums must have specific written physician's orders and are sent by the allergist or brought by the student.
+The serum must be kept refrigerated at all times.